Squads

 Outputs:

+• The squad should collaboratively work on a design document based on the requirements.
 Once the first iteration is complete, pause to incorporate feedback by announcing it on the forum for broad community review before proceeding.

 4. 🧑🏽💻 Development/Building